CodedByManish/QuickPaste/README.md

    // Example in save_paste.php
    $baseUrl = 'https://niggapaste.kesug.com';
    ```
-4. Launch `index.html` in your browser and test the app.
+4. Launch `index.php` in your browser and test the app.

 ---